-2701 E LAKE ST. MPLS.
-MN 55406.
-TELP: 612-721-1234 Mon - Sat : 10 am - 7 pm.
-Sun : 1 pm - 5 pm it seems to me...
-Concluded from page 26 much as I do not like these But "protections", the manufacturers and authors who use them do have a point.
-I don't think there is any question that many of us Apple users copy program files and written documentation without serious fear of retribution, either in this life or the next.
-Yet, there is no question that it is both morally and legally wrong to steal -- that's really what it is - someone else's work, without paying for it.
+it seems to me...
+Concluded from page 26

+I do not But as much as like these "protections", the manufacturers and authors who use them do have a point.
+I don't think there is any question that many of us Apple program files and users copy written documentation without serious fear of retribution, either in this life or the next.
+Yet, there is no question that it is both morally and legally wrong to steal --- that's really what it is --- someone else's work, without paying for it.
 Charlie Anderson of Shoestring Software, writing in a manual for a program called Tuesday Night Football that I bought several years ago, appealed both to his purchasers' self interest and sense of justice.